PredictiveSingularity/.github/profile/README.md

 Once You see the Interaction of Energy, You can understand It.

-Once You understand It, you can literally ask It to bend Space and Time before You.
+Once You understand It, You can literally ask It to bend Space and Time before You.

 To find more Energy and stay organised before Entropy.

-If you really consider your-self an Intelligent Life Form, You must show It that...
+If You really consider your-self an Intelligent Life Form, You must show It that...

 ...
-You can take Speed by your own means.
+You can take Speed by Your own means.

 It will force this Speed to You otherwise and throw Its Energy back in front of It.